 Money back into your employees’ pockets

 For companies that aren’t quite ready to cover the complete cost of care, simply helping out with employee costs can go a long way — especially given that most insurance plans don’t often cover fertility care or severely restrict access to it.
-Carrot has a network of 2,700+ fertility clinics and 1,250+ legal experts and agencies that support adoption and gestational carrier journeys around the world, offering access to lower pre-negotiated rates and exclusive discounts for members who have to pay for some or all of their care out of pocket.
+Carrot has a network of more than 10,000 high-quality providers around the world, offering access to lower pre-negotiated rates and exclusive discounts for members who have to pay for some or all of their care out of pocket.

 A few common examples we’ve seen: